konne88/konne88.github.io/_posts/2015-08-17-paradoxes.md

       return f();
     }

+Every typed mainstream programming language has this problem (including Haskell and ML).
+While this seems bad, it's not quite as bad as you might expect initially.
+In Java, function `g` that takes a `boolean` is still guaranteed to only every be invoked with a value that is either `true` or `false` (unless Java is broken in some other way).
+The reason is that `g(f())` never actually calls the function `g`, because `f` never stops executing.

+If you want to use Java's type system for mathematical reasoning though, you will be pleased to hear (sarcasm) that every single proposition will be true, because there is a value in every type.

 Languages can avoid these kinds of spurious values/paradoxes, for example by using using [inductive data types][CIC] and [eliminators][QMB] instead of unrestricted recursion.

 ![][PAR]